pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

     chm13#chr8  15000  20000  90.0506
     chm13#chr8  20000  25000  94.0238

-The 4-th column indicates the ``mean depth`` over each window.
-For each window, for each node that falls within that region, the product between the node depth and its length (in bp) is calculated.
+The 4-th column indicates the ``mean depth`` of each window.
+For each node within a window, the product between the node depth and its length (in bp) is calculated.
 The overall total sum is divided by the length of the window (in bp).
+This results in the ``mean depth``.

 ---------------
 Plot the depth